adivishnu-a/icho/README.md

 - Sets the volume back to normal when user focuses on the screen
 - Controls volume balance of individual left-right channels corresponding to the orientation of user's face

-Show some love by starring the repo ⭐
+Show some ❤️ by starring the repository! ⭐️
 ## Run Locally
 Recommended Interpreter: Python 3.10